swapnilrane24/Bomberman/README.md

 Remake of Bomberman game in Unity with C#

 # How To Play
-Use AWSD keys to move
+Use AWSD keys to move.
 Use spacebar to plant the bomb

 # Game Goal